Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business.

 This is exactly what I don’t want you to do.

-One of the greatest insights I have come across in recent times came from entrepreneur Noah Kagan who recently wrote about lessons he learned growing an 8-figure business:
+One of the greatest but simplest insights into marketing strategy I have come across in recent times came from entrepreneur Noah Kagan (founder of Sumo.com) who recently wrote about lessons he learned growing an 8-figure business:

 “When something works do more of it.